AKRAM857/Secure-SSH-Bastion-Infrastructure/README.md

 ## Project Status

-**Current Stage:** Documentation & Refinement
+Current Stage: Infrastructure Complete

-The infrastructure has been successfully implemented and validated in a virtualized laboratory environment.
+The core infrastructure has been fully implemented and validated.

-Current work focuses on improving documentation, producing professional architecture diagrams, and refining the repository before introducing additional security features.
+The remaining work focuses on documentation, architecture diagrams, and engineering reports.

 ---